 TIP for teachers and Marine Bio lovers: check out this module which lets you virtually experiment with how sea turtles orient themselves when they emerge from the nest: http://www.chance.psu.edu/modules/Sea-Turtle-Hatchlings/sea-turtle-hatchlings.html.

-I also use Kate Mansfield’s “Sea Turtle Survivor” simulation lesson with ping pong balls for students to really understand the natural challenges alone that make survival difficult for sea turtles: http://web.vims.edu/bridge/survivor.pdf.
+We also use Kate Mansfield’s “Sea Turtle Survivor” simulation lesson with ping pong balls for students to really understand the natural challenges alone that make survival difficult for sea turtles: http://web.vims.edu/bridge/survivor.pdf.

 Want more on sea turtles?
 Here’s our post all about sea turtle nesting season!